splunk/public-o11y-docs/gdi/monitors-prometheus/prometheus-go.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To emit metrics that are not default, you can add those metrics in the
 generic receiver-level ``extraMetrics`` config option.
-You don’t need to
+You don't need to
 add to ``extraMetrics`` any metric derived from configuration options
-that don’t appear in the list of metrics.
+that don't appear in the list of metrics.

 To see a list of metrics that will be emitted you can run
 ``agent-status monitors`` after configuring the receiver in a running